 dogs in tiny outfits, quality fictional audio dramas, clothing swaps + poutine

 A bona fide Midwesterner, Kinsey Clarke is a native of Detroit, Michigan.
 She finds purpose in narrative storytelling through audio and is interested in stories about how sex, identity, and human behaviour shape our connection with the world around us.
-Her most recent work is the Spotify-exclusive history podcast "Not Past It," and Conde Nast's fashion history podcast "In VOGUE: The 1990s."
+Her most recent work was on the Audible-exclusive podcast Till Today, and her previous work has been seen in CNN, Vogue, Marvel, and on Spotify.

 Early in her writing career, Clarke’s work appeared online in culture and identity blogs before she graduated from Michigan State University.

 Clarke was a recipient of the “Best Interview” award at the Use The Right Words: Reporting On Sexual Violence Awards for her contributions to The Current’s segment on the Jian Ghomeshi sexual assault trial.
 She also scripted and directed her first audio documentary – about planning for her wedding and coming out as a lesbian – with the CBC Out In The Open team.

-Kinsey finds joy in hanging out with her dog Zora, thrifting, making experimental cocktails for her friends, fictional audio dramas, and finding cool things on the sidewalk.
+Kinsey finds joy in pole dancing and performing burlesque, hanging out with her fur children Zora and Jade, thrifting, making experimental cocktails for her friends, listening to fictional audio dramas, and finding cool things on the sidewalk.
 Find her on twitter at @tinykinseyscale.